 Unlike the in-store experience, online grocery shopping lacks the same opportunity for discovery that a shopper might have as they walk aisles looking for a product amongst other unique finds.
 Instead, online grocery shoppers are forced to search and scroll until they (hopefully) find the product they’re looking for without seeing much variation in choice or they type in the exact item that they are looking for, leaving very little opportunity for impulse buys.

 Newer companies, like Thrive Market, are capitalising on this desire as they build their online experiences around discovery.
-First-time Thrive shoppers are asked to take a quiz around their personal preferences, which the company then uses to curate a more personalized shopping experience for their customers.
+First-time Thrive shoppers are asked to take a quiz around their personal preferences, which the company then uses to curate a hyper-personalised shopping experience for their customers.
 Providing a more personal online experience may even boost the bottom line.

 Big Grocery Players Dominate the Online Space